-It’s about two screwed-over individuals: a young songwriter, Gretta (Knightley), recently cheated on by her rockstar boyfriend (Adam Levine — that Adam Levine — in his film debut), and a washed-up music producer, Dan (Ruffalo).
-Dan has a crumbling relationship with his ex-wife and daughter and has recently been fired from the record label he founded.
-Stumbling drunkenly into an East Village bar one night, Dan discovers Gretta at the mic: bared, fragile, singing about heartbreak.
+Begin Again is a delightful indie romance about two screwed-over individuals: a young songwriter Gretta (Keira Knightley), recently hurt by her asshole rock star boyfriend (Adam Levine in his film debut), and washed-up producer Dan (Mark Ruffalo).
+Dan has a crumbling relationship with his ex-wife and has recently been fired from the record label he founded.
+Stumbling drunkenly into an East Village bar, Dan discovers Gretta at the mic — bared, fragile, singing about heartbreak.

 Believing Gretta to be his big break, he asks her to sign to his label, which she refuses.
-After some convincing, she agrees to make an album, but only on her terms.
-Together they make an album that showcases the sounds of New York.
-They record live in the street, in public places, in alleyways, in parks.
-It’s cute, but it feels a little like a “making of” featurette for an indie album.
-Or a Coca Cola commercial.
+After some convincing, she agrees to make an album, but on her terms.
+Together they make an album that showcases the sounds of New York, recording live in the street, in public places, in alleyways, in parks.
+It’s cute, but the end result is less of a drama and more of a “making of” featurette for an album.